kburchfiel/rope/README.md

 ROPE has two main components: a single-word deck and a phrase deck.
 The single-word deck includes 4,201 common words; both original and added-in outlines for these words; and over 2,700 mnemonic stories to help you remember these outlines.
 Thanks to the roughly 3,250 added-in outlines, you can write the top 1,000 root words (by frequency) in the single-word deck in 1 stroke and 4 keypresses or less, and all of the other words in 1 stroke and 5 keypresses or less.

 The phrase deck includes 1,079 common phrases.
 The original and added-in outlines allow you to write all of these phrases in only one stroke.
+This deck also includes about 625 stories to help you remember these outlines.

 ROPE's two Anki decks allow you to use the power of spaced repetition to commit these outlines to memory, while ROPE's spreadsheet gives you an easy way to look up (and edit) outlines and stories.
 ROPE's spreadsheet also includes an incomplete list of command and punctuation strokes.